Private ADHD Assessments for Teenagers

 Frequently Asked Questions

-Taking the first steps to understanding why your child feels different, unhappy, or is struggling takes courage.
-We’re here to help you make sure you find the right support for your child and your family.
+Taking the first steps to understanding why you feel different, unhappy, or struggling takes courage.
+We’re here to help you find the support that’s right for you.

 See all our FAQs